steegosaur/minnet/README.md

 # 2 REQUIREMENTS

-Minnet requires Lua 5.1, and the packages lua-irc, luasocket, lsqlite3, luasec and crypto. lsqlite3 requires a working sqlite library to be installed, crypto and luasec require openssl.
+Minnet requires Lua 5.1 and the packages lua-irc, luasocket, lsqlite3, luasec and crypto. lsqlite3 requires a working sqlite library to be installed, crypto and luasec require openssl.
 Luasec is optional, and only required if you want to make ssl-encrypted connections.

+Optional dependencies for the RSS module include luaexpat, lua-feedparser and wget or some other downloader (see minnet/rss.lua for using something else).

 Minnet as of currently has only been tested on GNU/Linux, but depending on how other systems handle certain things, it could work with little or no changes